smithy-security/docs/docs/reference/components/github-pr-commenter.md

 # GitHub PR Commenter

 This is a SaaS-only reporter component that automatically comments on GitHub Pull Requests with security findings detected by any scanner running in Smithy.
-It only reports findings that are present in the lines changed by the PR, helping reviewers focus on actionable issues introduced or modified in the pull request.
+It only reports findings that are present in the PR diff (the lines changed in the PR), helping reviewers focus on actionable issues introduced or modified in the pull request.

 ## How to use